-- The reduction of tree planting space within street reserves to make way for servicing, street widening requirements or future servicing upgrades should be avoided wherever possible. - Street Reserves shall be designed for all infrastructure contingencies including expected long term need Materials used in all utilities shall be durable, low maintainence and cost effective.
+- The reduction of tree planting space within street reserves to make way for servicing, street widening requirements or future servicing upgrades should be avoided wherever possible - Street Reserves shall be designed for all infrastructure contingencies including expected long term needs.
+Materials used in all utilities shall be durable, low maintenance and cost effective.

-C2: Sewer, water and energy supply
+C2: Sewer, water and energy Supply

-The goal within the Ngārara Development Area is to provide a year long, plentiful, high quality supply of water, energy and communications and servicing systems (sewer) that minimizes the impact on existing local services.

-- Operative: 08/04/2025 - All sewage disposal within the Ngārara Development Area shall be via a reticulated system, unless otherwise stated (e.g. in Totara Dunes and Ngapara Hamlet). - Drinking water will be supplied via the public reticulation.
-Water use from the public potable supply shall be minimised by the installation of raintanks and greywater systems to supply water for toilet flushing and outdoor uses.
-Typically raintanks should be in the order of 5000 litres when combined with greywater irrigation, but where greywater cannot be used minimum raintank sizes shall be 10,000 litres. - Outdoor taps shall be connected to the raintank and not the public drinking water supply. - Private groundwater bores shall not be permitted in the Ngārara Development Area. - All neighbourhoods shall have water supply points for firefighting purposes in accordance with the New Zealand Building Codes. - A high standard of insulation is required on all dwellings including glazing standards. - Solar Hot water units shall be promoted for water heating use within residential units, in combination with traditional electricity infrastructure, and installation of high efficiency electrical appliances
+- The goal within the Ngārara Precinct is to provide a year long, plentiful, high quality supply of (water, energy and communications) and servicing systems (sewer) that minimizes the impact on existing local services. - All sewage disposal within the Ngārara precinct shall be via an on site system unless specifically authorised. - Drinking water will not be supplied via the public reticulation unless specifically authorised.
+Typically rain water tanks should be a minimum of 10,000 litres. - Private groundwater bores shall not be permitted in the Ngārara Zone. - All neighbourhoods shall have water supply points for firefighting purposes in accordance with the New Zealand Building Codes. - A high standard of insulation is required on all dwellings including glazing standards. - Energy Supply within the Eco-Hamlets shall be designed to focus on promote the use of renewable energy systems that make use of renewable energy sources. - Solar Hot water units shall be promoted for water heating use within residential units, in combination with traditional electricity infrastructure, and installation of high efficiency electrical appliances.